AninditaBasu/indica/docs/api_rv.md

 # Rig Veda API

-Metadata of the poets and gods in the Rig Veda, presented with the mandal and sukta numbers, and the meters the verses are composed in.
+Metadata of all the verses in the Rig Veda.
+Contains info on poets, gods, their categories, and the poetic meters.

 !!! danger "Timeout"